fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-encounter-intro.md

 `use=official` it SHOULD be considered as palvelutapahtuma and that identifier should be the OID of *palvelutapahtuma*.

-Other levels of encounter that are not *palvelutapahtuma*, MUST not contain `use=official` identifier.
+Other levels of encounter that are not *palvelutapahtuma*, MUST NOT contain `use=official` identifier.

 ### Organizational responsibility